cloudberrydb/cloudberrydb/README.md

 * __doc/__

   In PostgreSQL, the user manual lives here.
-In Greenplum, the user manual is distributed separately (see http://gpdb.docs.pivotal.io), and only the reference pages used to build man pages are here.
+In Greenplum, the user manual is maintained separately and only the reference pages used to build man pages are here.

+* __gpdb-doc/__

+  Constains the Greenplum documentation in DITA XML format.
+Refer to `gpdb-doc/README.md` for information on how to build, and work with the documentation.

 * __ci/__

   Contains configuration files for the GPDB continuous integration system.

 * __src/backend/cdb/__